Brett Somers: Other work

+Personal life

+In 1948, after settling in New York, Somers married businessman Robert H. Klein.
+Together they had one child, Leslie Klein (who died of lung cancer in 2003), and their marriage ended in divorce.
+In 1953, she married actor Jack Klugman, with whom she had two sons, David and Adam.

+It was long, mistakenly reported that Somers and Klugman separated in 1974 but remained legally married until her death, a belief furthered by the fact that Klugman waited until after Somers died to marry his second wife.
+However, California court records indicate the couple actually divorced in August 1977.

+Her chosen first name, Brett, came from the lead female character in Ernest Hemingway's The Sun Also Rises.
+Her chosen surname, Somers, was her mother's maiden name.

+Somers became a U.S. citizen shortly before her death.

+Death

 During a 2002 interview Somers denied rumors that she had cancer, which she reiterated in later interviews.
-Somers had a naturally husky voice that might have caused the misconception that she suffered from a throat ailment.
-However, she was diagnosed with cancer in 2004.
-Following a period of remission, she died on September 15, 2007, at her home in Westport, Connecticut, at age 83.
+Somers had a naturally husky voice that led some to believe that she suffered from a throat ailment.

+However, in 2004 she was diagnosed with cancer, and following a period of remission, she died on September 15, 2007, at her home in Westport, Connecticut, at age 83.
 Her younger son, Adam, gave the cause of her death as stomach and colon cancer.
 GSN hosted a daylong tribute to Somers, showcasing her most memorable appearances on Match Game.